Project-Pandora-Game/pandora-documentation/Getting_started.md

 ```
 cd pandora-assets
 ```
-- Run `pnpm` to take care of the rest:
+- Run `pnpm i` to take care of the rest:
 ```
 pnpm i
 ```